pacyL2K19/todo-list/README.md

-# todo-list
+# ToDo List - Javascript
-An Advanced Todo list manger built in plain Javascript
+> An Advanced Todo list manger built in plain Javascript with ES6 Features and Webpack